Hello -I’m Rick!

 Working with brands

-Brands tend to work with me because my audience trusts me, and because the work i put out there prioritises longer term value over short term hype.
-The aims are always the same.
-Honest integration, real world use, and natural storytelling. if something feels transactional, then it isn’t for me.
+Brands tend to work with me because my audience trusts me, and because the work I put out there prioritises longer term value over short term attention.